shopware/docs/resources/references/adr/2021-11-05-adjust-adr-approval-rules.md

 You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/2021-11-05-adjust-adr-approval-rules.md)
 {% endhint %}

+# Adjust ADR approval rules for the new org structure

 ## Context

 When we decided to introduce ADRs we also decided that there need to be special approval rules for those ADRs.